 How to make the best no bake mango cheesecake:

 - Start off by making the base.
-Mix together the biscuit crumbs, butter, and cinnamon with a fork until evenly moistened.
+Mix together the biscuit crumbs, butter, and cinnamon with a fork until well combined.
 Press this mixture into the base of your serving pan, or into individual jars to make mini mango cheesecakes.
 Freeze for 10 minutes or until firm and set.

 - Make the cheesecake filling by beating the heavy cream on medium high speed or until stiff peaks form.
 Set aside.